 System Overview

-Bitcoin Commons is a Bitcoin implementation ecosystem with six tiers building on the Orange Paper mathematical specifications.
-The system implements consensus rules directly from the spec, provides protocol abstraction, delivers a minimal reference implementation, and includes a developer SDK.
+Bitcoin Commons is a Bitcoin implementation ecosystem with six tiers building on the Orange Paper mathematical specifications. blvm-consensus and blvm-protocol share the blvm-primitives crate for types, serialization, and crypto.
+The system implements consensus rules directly from the spec, provides protocol abstraction, delivers a full node implementation, and includes a developer SDK.

 6-Tier Component Architecture